derek-dchu/awesome-note/java_classes_and_objects.md

 	5. B has higher than or equal to the accessibility of A
 	6. Exception of B "is a" Exception of A, and only for checked exception, or B doesn't throw exception (ExceptionB is null)

-	* Covariant return type: method can be overridden by changing the return type if the return type is subclass type which is a covariant return type (>= Java 5).
+*  Covariant return type (JDK 5): method can be overridden by changing the return type if the return type is subclass type (covariant return type).

 	```java
 	class A {}